Gut Health 2.0: How Your Microbiome Controls More Than Digestion(Part 2)

 It started with bloating and brain fog.

 You chalked it up to stress and skipped breakfast again.
-But weeks passed—and your energy dipped, skin broke out, and mood spiraled.
+Weeks passed—energy dipped, skin broke out, mood spiraled.

 What if the problem isn’t in your head… but in your gut?